jakeogh/dnsgate/README.md

                                Useful for dnsmasq if you are willing to maintain a --whitelist file for inadvertently blocked domains.
-  --restart-dnsmasq        Restart dnsmasq service (defaults to True, ignored if --mode hosts) --output-file TEXT       output file defaults to /etc/dnsgate/generated_blacklist --backup                 backup output file before overwriting --noclobber              do not overwrite existing output file --blacklist-append TEXT  Add domain to /etc/dnsgate/blacklist
+  --restart-dnsmasq        Restart dnsmasq service (defaults to True, ignored if --mode hosts) --output-file FILENAME   output file (defaults to /etc/dnsgate/generated_blacklist) --backup                 backup output file before overwriting --noclobber              do not overwrite existing output file --blacklist-append TEXT  Add domain to /etc/dnsgate/blacklist